-12. The Authority shall ensure that the management,

-of Programme. setting of priorities and organisation of the National Civil Aviation Security Quality Control Programme is undertaken independently from the entities and persons responsible for the implementation of the measures taken under the National Civil Aviation Security Programme.
+12. The Authority shall ensure that the management, setting of priorities and organisation of the National Civil Aviation Security Quality Control Programme is undertaken independently from the entities and persons responsible for the implementation of the measures taken under the National Civil Aviation Security Programme.

-Airport Operator Security Programme.
 13. (1) A person shall not operate an airport without an Airport Operator Security Programme approved by the Authority.

 (2) Every operator of an airport serving civil aviation in Kenya shall establish, implement and maintain a written Airport Operator Security Programme that meets the requirements of the National Civil Aviation Security Programme and these Regulations.
+Independence in implementation of Programme.